Eduardo de Castro (actor): Career

 De Castro is known for directing the 1937 film Zamboanga, which is among the first studio-type film production in the Philippines.

 He was also a noted actor during the Philippines' silent film era.
 Among the films he starred was The Moro Pirate by Malayan Movies, the Brides of Sulu (1937) by Universal Pictures, and Andres Bonifacio by Manila Talkatone.

 Later years and death

 De Castro fought as a guerilla against the Imperial Japanese forces during World War II.
 He became a prisoner of war and was interned by the Japanese at Fort Santiago.
 When he was released, he was in poor health.

 His last directorial film was Mutya ng Paaralan in 1954.
 He died on November 17, 1955, at the Baguio General Hospital after suffering from a stroke while resting in his residence in Baguio.
 At the time, he was unemployed and working on a script for a new film, entitled Maskara.

 Personal life

 De Castro was of American descent through his father.
 He was married to actress Rita Rica, whose real name was Florence Little, with whom he had two sons.
 He also had a son with Mona Lisa, another Filipino actress.
+His other son was the late actor, Dick Israel.